 - D1.
 Identify commercial and economic context of engineering processes; - D2.
 Apply management techniques, which may be used to achieve main engineering objectives within that context; - D3.
 Understand the constraint associated with engineering activities to promote sustainable development; - D4.
 Demonstrate awareness of the framework of key legal requirements governing engineering activities, including personnel, health, safety, and risk (including environmental risk) issues; - D5.
 Understand the need for a high level of professional and ethical conduct in engineering.

-Intended Programme Learning outcomes for the BEng (Honours) in Renewable Energy and Sustainable Technologies
+Intended Programme Learning outcomes for the Bachelor of Engineering (Honours) in Electrical and Electronic Engineering

 A) Knowledge and Understanding (Underpinning Science and Mathematics):